aio-libs/aiopg/docs/core.rst

    A cursor for connection.

-   Allows Python code to execute PostgreSQL command in a database session.
+   Allows Python code to execute :term:`PostgreSQL` command in a database session.
 Cursors are created by the :meth:`Connection.cursor` coroutine: they are bound to the connection for the entire lifetime and all the commands are executed in the context of the database session